 Every first September weekend of the year, 24 historical associations participate in the Rothenburg's Imperial City Festival.
 The Festival recreates 500 years of Rothenburg's historical past from 1274 – 1802.
 Highlights not to be missed are the knights' encampment in front of the City's gates, the "fahrendes Volk" (camp followers), tradesmen and merchants, hordes of peasants and simple folk, and the royal court all in their colorful attire complete with lively presentations that are equally authentic and entertaining.
 Rounding out the impressive program are two evenings of large fireworks and public theatrical productions on market square.

 Rothenburg ob der Tauber breathes history with every step taken on its cobblestoned streets; steps reverberating in its narrow passageways and quaint alleys.
 Rothenburg's past – and present -- includes wine making history as well.
 Since the early Middle Ages, grapes have been cultivated for wine here.
 There is a winery that, in addition to offering tastings, also conducts vineyard tours along the Tauber River's vine-planted slopes.
 As the southernmost growth of Germany's Franken or Franconian appellation, Rothenburg hosts a five-day annual Wine Festival in mid-August.
-Already celebrating its 10th anniversary last year, the Rothenburger Wine Village has been accorded certification for its high quality offerings by the food and wine review "100 Genussorte Bayern" – detailing Bavaria’s finest 100 traditional, top-rated eateries featuring regional specialties, beers and wines.
+The Rothenburger Wine Village has been accorded certification for its high quality offerings by the food and wine review "100 Genussorte Bayern" – detailing Bavaria’s finest 100 traditional, top-rated eateries featuring regional specialties, beers and wines.
 If fine dining and excellent wine are your thing, this is not to be missed.